kyleu/databaseflow/README.txt

 ## Installation

 * If you've installed the universal zip, run the file `bin/databaseflow` from the extracted package.
 * If you've installed the Debian package, you may run `databaseflow` from any shell path.
 * For Windows users, start the file `bin\databaseflow.bat`, or use the start menu icon.

 ## Configuration

 * If you're on Windows, config files are stored in `%APPDATA%\Database Flow`.
 For other, saner OSs, you configuration folder may be found in `~/.databaseflow`/
-* Database Flow configuration is stored in a file named
 * The main configuation file is named `databaseflow.conf`.
-* This is the configration for file path, mail setup, and stoorage locations.
+* You may change the configration for file path, mail setup, and storage locations.

 ## License